 "Building" the Constitution

-From the reading of this documents it appears the physical/ spatial manifestation will very likely be 6 physical elements representing the following:-
+From my reading of Asanga's question, it appears the physical/ spatial manifestation will very likely be 6 physical elements representing the following:-

-choices may be made by the user by marking their choice on a bar marked 1 to 10 for each element and the choice of model with then come out.
+Choices may be made by the user by marking their choice on a bar marked 1 to 5 for each element and the choice of model with then come out.